teloadrhin/DDP_Presentation/index.md

 * [training the model](http://topepo.github.io/caret/model-training-and-tuning.html) with `train`.
 For the app the `method="rpart2"` option is used to train a classification tree.
 * making predictions from the trained model with `predict`

-Follow [this link](http://topepo.github.io/caret/train-models-by-tag.html) to learn more about tree models in the caret package.
+Now that you know a bit more about the app and decision trees, why not [try it out](https://www.shinyapps.io/admin/#/application/1708740)?
+Can you reproduce the plot from the last page?

 --- &radio